 Production and Publication

-- A working document title ‘draft timetable’ will be prepared and published.
-The timetable will remain in draft form for two weeks during which time the colleges and schools are responsible for checking:
+- A working document titled ‘preliminary timetable’ is prepared and published.
+The timetable remains in preliminary form for two weeks during which time, Colleges and Schools are responsible for checking:

 - adequate provisions have been made for the required activities; and